-While there has been a long history of incorporating spiritual principles in recovery and faith based organisations are common-place , with many of them doing a fine job, if they are simply offering spiritual solutions to addiction they are not offering addiction treatment, and may, in fact, be doing more harm than good.
+While there has been a long history of incorporating spiritual principles in recovery and faith-based organisations are common-place, with many of them doing a fine job, if they are simply offering spiritual solutions to addiction they are not offering addiction treatment, and may, in fact, be doing more harm than good.
 Any place that purports to be a rehabilitation centre should be recovery based, not faith based.

 For a long time recovery and “spirituality” have been inexorably linked.
 This is understandable considering that AA, and by association 12-step programs, were influenced by the teachings of the Christian Oxford Group.
-Jung, who’s ideas also influenced the thinking of Bill W, the founder of AA, coined the phrase “Spritus contra spiritum” and described alcoholism in one patient as “the equivalent, on a low level, of the spiritual thirst of our being for wholeness, expressed in medieval language: the union with God.”
-The adoption of 12-Step program into the professional treatment setting in the form of the Minnesota Model has seen the “spiritual” program becoming the de facto “cure” for addictions.
+Jung, whose ideas also influenced the thinking of Bill W, the founder of AA, coined the phrase “Spritus contra spiritum” and described alcoholism in one patient as “the equivalent, on a low level, of the spiritual thirst of our being for wholeness, expressed in medieval language: the union with God.”
+The adoption of the 12-Step program into the professional treatment setting in the form of the Minnesota Model has seen the “spiritual” program becoming the de facto “cure” for addictions.

-Even this, however, is too much recovery for some of the faith based addiction programs we have in my local setting.
+Even this, however, is too much recovery for some of the faith-based addiction programs we have in my local setting.
 Many organisations purporting to offer a cure for addiction believe that there is a pill that will solve your problems: The Gos-PILL.
-For me this is a bitter pill to swallow.
+For me, this is a bitter pill to swallow.

 Let me state clearly that it is my position that this thing we call addiction cannot be fully explained without taking a spiritual component into account.
-It is, in my and many other’s opinion, a bio-psycho-social-spiritual disorder.
+It is, in my and many other’s opinions, a bio-psycho-social-spiritual disorder.
 I also state for the record that I am a Christian working for an organisation that has a Christian ethos.
 I also believe that religion and spiritual awakening can be powerful motivators and agents of change, but to present this as a “cure” for addiction is morally wrong.

 The Value of Religion in Recovery